 Muju was never in my bucket list until I became part of the 28th International Youth Forum (IYF) in Korea.
-Accordingly, some participants from the 27th IYF reapplied to the 28th IYF because they wanted to go back to this place.
+Some participants from the 27th IYF even reapplied to the 28th IYF because some days of the event are held in this place.
 I would love to reapply to the 29th IYF just to see Muju and revive all the beautiful memories that I had.

-The 5-hours bus trip is worth-the-wait… but hopefully, the government can speed up the train construction from Seoul to Muju.
-Here are the 5 things you can do in Muju!
+The 5-hour bus trip from Seoul is worth the wait.
+Hopefully, the government can speed up the train project from Seoul to this peaceful place.
+Here are the 5 basic things you can do in Muju!

 3.)
 Watch the sunrise

 The observatory offers a panoramic view of the Taekwondon and Mt.
 Baekunsan.
 In the morning, it also offers one of the majestic sunrises.
 See!

 Note: If you want to see this majestic sunrise, you really have to hike.
 Shuttle bus service around Taekwondon only starts at 10am.

 4.)
 Do taekwondo moves with a taller friend